How to become a civil engineer

 Apprenticeships

-Apprenticeships allow you to work and be paid while gaining a qualification – they are a great way to build up technical skills, industry knowledge and gain practical experience.
+Apprenticeships allow you to work and be paid while qualifying – they are a great way to hone technical skills, build industry knowledge and gain practical experience.

 Here are some options for those interested in an apprenticeship in civil engineering: